-Prospects are listed alphabetically
+Prospects are listed alphabetically.

-Scout's Michael Clark contributed to this report.
+Scout's Michael Clark contributes to this report.